-Meyers Leonard slur incident prompts a question: What’s a FaZe ‘member?’
+Meyers Leonard slur incident prompts a question: What’s a FaZe ‘member’?

 “Regardless of whether these people are officially signed up by FaZe Clan or are just ambassadors of the brand, they have a functional relationship to the brand, so as a result, the brand needs to take responsibility for their ambassadors,” Sehdev said.
 “This is especially true today when audiences are very value-centric.”

 But as with any relationship, “There’s an element of this which is beyond their control, too,” Sehdev said.
-“Endorsements are often brands playing Russian roulette: they’re not sure what a celebrity might do.
+“Endorsements are often brands playing Russian roulette: They’re not sure what a celebrity might do.
 The stakes are even higher in the esports world, which has a much younger, much savvier audience compared to traditional media.
 So, it has to be that much more authentic and that much more credible.”

 Read more: